Brad Bradford

-Brad Macdonald Bradford (born August 1, 1986) is a Canadian politician and urban planner who has represented Ward 19 Beaches—East York on Toronto City Council since 2018.
-Bradford has declared his intention to run in the 2026 Toronto mayoral election, previously contesting the 2023 mayoral by-election, placing eighth.
+Bradford MacDonald Bradford (né Leckie; born August 1, 1986) is a Canadian politician and former urban planner who has represented Ward 19 Beaches—East York on Toronto City Council since 2018.
+He is a candidate in the 2026 Toronto mayoral election and previously contested the 2023 mayoral by-election, placing eighth.

-Early life
+Early life, education, and career

-Bradford was born to Valerie Bradford, who gave her son the first name Bradford, to continue her family name (as her father and uncle had five daughters combined and no sons), along with her spouse's last name.
-When he was seven, his mother left her spouse and raised her three children as a single mother and reverted to using her original surname.
-Deciding he wanted to use his mother's surname, Bradford adopted his present surname.
+Bradford was born to Valerie Bradford and Brian Leckie.
+He was given the name Bradford to continue Valerie's family name (as her father and uncle had five daughters combined and no sons), along with her spouse's last name, Leckie.
+When he was seven, his parents separated and his mother raised her three children as a single mother and reverted to using her original surname.
+Deciding he wanted to use his mother's surname, Brad adopted his present surname.

-Education and planning career

 Bradford holds a Bachelor of Environmental Studies (BES), in urban and regional environments from York University, and a Master of Arts (MA) in urban planning from the University of Waterloo.

-After leaving school, Bradford was planning consultant and worked in stakeholder engagement and special projects at the City of Toronto in chief planner Jennifer Keesmaat's office.
+After leaving school, Bradford was a planning consultant and worked in stakeholder engagement and special projects at the City of Toronto in chief planner Jennifer Keesmaat's office.

 Political career

-Work on council
+Toronto City Councillor

 Bradford was elected to Toronto City Council in the 2018 municipal election, representing Ward 19 Beaches—East York.
 He was re-elected in the 2022 municipal election, and placed eighth in the 2023 by-election for mayor, which was won by Olivia Chow.

-Planning and housing committee

 Following the 2022 election, Bradford was appointed as the chair of the planning and housing committee.
 Following the election of Mayor Chow, Bradford was named vice-chair.
 On December 16, 2024, the mayor shuffled her committee appointments, and Bradford was replaced as vice-chair by Frances Nunziata.
 Despite the shuffle, Chow stated that "Councillor Bradford is an important voice in housing at the City and will continue his work on the Planning and Housing Committee".
 Bradford described the move as "politics at its worst."

+Views

 Police funding

 In June 2020, amid the Black Lives Matter movement, Bradford supported an unsuccessful motion calling for a 10 per cent budget cut, amounting to $122 million, from the Toronto Police Service.
 In an article on his website explaining his vote, Bradford wrote that while he is "not interested in the politics of alienating police", he is "equally uninterested in maintaining the status quo of policies and funding models perpetuating racism and leaving communities under-resourced."

 During the 2023 budget debate, the proposed TPS budget included a $48.3 million increase.
 Councillor Alejandra Bravo moved a motion to transfer $900,000 from the proposed increase to operating more warming spaces.
 Bradford questioned if the motion was meant to "defund the police".

+During Bradford's 2026 campaign for mayor, he proposed hiring 1000 new police officers.
+Councillor Shelley Caroll, the chair of the Budget Committee and the Toronto Police Service Board, estimated that the proposal would cost "well over $100 million".